wdtinc/skywise_mb_android_example/README.md

 private static final String PLATFORM_PW = "";
 ```

-Run the application on your Android Device.
+3) Use [Android Studio](https://developer.android.com/studio/index.html) to launch the application on your Android Device.

+NOTE 1: See the [Mapbox Android SDK Github](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android) for details on emulator support.
+Often works best on physical devices.

+NOTE 2: This example code uses a beta snapshot of the Mapbox Android SDK for latest fixes and the dynamic styling API.

 # Links